Serving children from 0 to 3 years of age, and their families

 Or does your child have a diagnosis such as Down Syndrome, Cerebral Palsy, or Autism?

 Find out if your child could benefit from Early Intervention services!
-Call our referral line at 206-957-4841.
+Call our referral line at 206-957-4841 or fax us a referral inquiry form.

 What is Early Intervention?